refractionPOINT/lce_doc/docs/sensor_commands.md

-# Sensor Commands
+# Reference: Commands

 The following is a reference list of all commands available to run on sensors.

-For an overview of the mechanics of commands and how they're sent, read the [Sensors](sensors.md#commands) article first.
+> For an overview of the mechanics of commands and how they're sent, read the [Sensor Commands](sensor-commands-overview.md) article first.

 ## Files and Directories